pedronarbondo/project-landing-page/README.md

-# proyect-landing-page
+# project-landing-page
-Last CSS-specific proyect from The Odin Project.
+Last CSS-specific project from The Odin Project.